-In December the NHA hosts the Holiday Open Hour Tour, a major fundraising event that gives participants an exclusive tour through many private local homes and historic buildings decorated for the holiday season.
+In December the NHA hosts the Holiday Open House Tour, a major fundraising event that gives participants an exclusive tour through many private local homes and historic buildings decorated for the holiday season.

 Much of what we do is open to the public, so use this website to learn more about our organization, events, and all we have to offer.
 We hope you’ll consider becoming a member and supporting our continued growth.

 The Newtown Historic Association, Inc. was incorporated in 1964 as an organization dedicated to the preservation of Newtown’s historic heritage.
 Our mission is to stimulate interest in, preserve, celebrate and share the historic significance of both Newtown borough and township.

 Our research center is a repository of deeds, wills, diaries, books, maps, photos, genealogies and other documents relating to Newtown and the surrounding area, especially strong in the period when Newtown was the County Seat (1725-1813), including a special collection on early America’s foremost folk painter, Edward Hicks (1780-1849).